jimpurbrick/thecreationengine/content/bandcampday.md

-A couple of days ago I was reminded of the conversation with Alistair when I started seeing mentions of this year's [#recordstoreday](https://twitter.com/hashtag/recordstoreday?lang=en-gb). #recordstoreday is great for record stores; Bandcamp is better for musicians; why isn't there a #bandcampday?
+A couple of days ago I was reminded of the conversation with Alistair when I started seeing mentions of this year's [#recordstoreday](https://twitter.com/hashtag/recordstoreday?lang=en-gb). #recordstoreday is great for record stores; Bandcamp is great for the rest of music;
+why isn't there a #bandcampday?
 On the 23rd of April, the week after you spend the afternoon buying exclusive slabs of shiny black vinyl at your local record shop, why not spend an afternoon uncovering some of the musical treasures on Bandcamp?
 I hope to have the first [Story Bird](http://storybird.band/) album and new [Point